JosteinSandKjellsen/hero-app/README.md

 ### Statistics & Analytics

-Access today's hero generation statistics on the `/stats` page to see:
+Access hero generation statistics on the `/overview` page to view heroes from all sessions with filtering capabilities.

-- Total heroes generated for the current day
-- Real-time distribution of personality types
-- Popular hero colors and traits for the day
-- Insights into personality matching patterns
-- Trend analysis and popularity metrics
-- Color distribution visualization

 ### Generated Heroes Gallery